julelang/jule/scripts/README.md

 # Scripts

-These scripts for compile XXC.
+These scripts for compile JuleC.

 ## Example Uses for Build Scripts